If you haven't realized it yet, I'm a big fan of lightweight plugins. And if…

 Basically, Social allows you to extend the conversation around your post to your social networks, while still bringing these comments back to the original post so that they can be collected and kept together.

-If users are not logged into your site, they will also see new options to log into your site via Facebook or Twitter so they do not need to have a unique account for your WordPress site to post comment.
+If users are not logged into your site, they will also see new options to log into your site via Facebook or Twitter so they do not need to have a unique account for your WordPress site to post a comment.
 If they chose to log in through Twitter and Facebook, they will see a new checkbox when they post a comment with “Post to…”.
 Depending on what service they chose to log in to, users will be able to automatically post to Twitter or Facebook and your WordPress site simultaneously.
 Again, if you disable the social comments display, then this feature will be removed.

 Costs, Caveats, Etc.